Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 - add hooks to a limited set of routes: the ones defined in the encapsulation context

-In fact, if you try to rewrite our examples by moving the `plugin` function to a file, you will verify that you can't access the JavaScript clojure anymore to read some external config, but you need to rely on the Fastify `instance` argument only!
+In fact, if you try to rewrite our examples by moving the `plugin` function to a file, you will verify that you can't access the JavaScript closure anymore to read some external config, but you need to rely on the Fastify `instance` argument only!

 This is Fastify's secret sauce!